ni-sh-a-char/github.sh/README.md

 ```
 $ chmod +x github.sh
 ```
-inside the terminal in the project working directory.
+inside the terminal, in the project working directory.

 # How to use the script